 – Understanding relationships between music, the arts, and other disciplines outside the arts.

 The Indian Government and private institutions should also include these musical standards in their Education system.
-Teachers should establish these standards in classrooms beginning in a kindergarten general music class, and ending in undergraduate level general, band, choral, or orchestral classes.
+Teachers should establish these standards in classrooms, beginning in kindergarten general music classes and ending in undergraduate-level general, band, choral, or orchestral classes.

-In today’s ‘global village’ scenario, the higher education system of developing nations like us must seek integration with universal learning.
-The concept of internationalization of higher education in syllabi, teaching, and research should be implemented.
+In today’s ‘global village’ scenario, the higher education system of developing nations like ours must seek integration with universal learning.
+The concept of internationalizing higher education in syllabi, teaching, and research should be implemented.
 In addition, our institutes must introduce some new ultra-modern courses in music.

 Small duration Courses: